IRNet: Iterative Refinement Network for Noisy Partial Label Learning: Related Works

 \subsection{Deep Partial Label Learning}

-In recent years, deep learning has greatly promoted the development of PLL.
-To implement deep PLL methods, researchers have proposed some training objectives compatible with stochastic optimization.
+Deep learning greatly promotes the development of PLL.
+To implement deep PLL, researchers have proposed some training objectives compatible with stochastic optimization.
 For example, Lv et al. \cite{lv2020progressive} introduced a self-training strategy that exploited model outputs to disambiguate candidate labels.
-Feng et al. \cite{feng2020provably} assumed that each incorrect label had a uniform probability of being candidate labels.
+Feng et al. \cite{feng2020provably} assumed that each incorrect label had a uniform probability of being the candidate labels.
 Based on this assumption, they further proposed classifier- and risk-consistent algorithms with theoretical guarantees.
 Wen et al. \cite{wen2021leveraged} relaxed the data generation assumption in \cite{feng2020provably}.
 They introduced a family of loss functions that considered the trade-off between losses on candidate and non-candidate labels.
-Furthermore, Wang et al. \cite{wang2022pico} proposed PiCO, a PLL method based on contrastive learning.
-It utilized a prototype-based algorithm to identify the ground-truth label from the candidate set, achieving promising results on multiple benchmark datasets.
+Recently, Wang et al. \cite{wang2022pico} proposed a contrastive-learning-based framework that exploited the prototype-based disambiguation algorithm to identify the ground-truth label from the candidate set.
+Wu et al. \cite{wu2022revisiting} performed consistency regularization on candidate labels and employed supervised learning on non-candidate labels, achieving promising results under varying ambiguity levels.

-The above PLL methods are based on a fundamental assumption that the ground-truth label of each sample must reside in the candidate set \cite{lv2020progressive, feng2020provably}.
+The above PLL methods are based on a fundamental assumption that the ground-truth label of each sample must be in the candidate set \cite{lv2020progressive, feng2020provably}.
 But due to the unprofessional judgment of the annotators, this assumption may not be satisfied in real-world scenarios.